Robert H. Dedman Jr.: Early life

 Robert Henry Dedman Jr., was born on June 26, 1957, in Dallas, Texas.
 His late father was Robert H. Dedman Sr., founder of ClubCorp.
 His sister, Patty Dedman Dietz, sits on its board of directors.
-He graduated from the University of Texas at Austin with a B.A. in Economics in 1979.
-While at UT, he was a member of the Tejas Club.
+He graduated from the University of Texas at Austin with a B.A. in economics in 1979.
+While at UT, he was a member of the Tejas Club and The Pi Kappa Alpha Fraternity.
 He received an M.B.A. from the Cox School of Business in 1980 and a J.D. from the Dedman School of Law in 1984, both at Southern Methodist University.

 Career

 He joined ClubCorp in 1980 and worked as Director of Corporate Planning from 1980 to 1984.
 From 1984 to 1987, he was Associate at Salomon Brothers, where he specialized in mergers and acquisitions.
-He served as Chief Financial Officer of ClubCorp in 1987, President from 1989 to August 2002, Chief Operating Officer from 1989 to 1997, and Chief Executive Officer from 1998 to August 2004.
+He served as Chief Financial Officer of ClubCorp in 1987, President from 1989 to August 2002, Chief Operating Officer from 1989 to 1997, and chief executive officer from 1998 to August 2004.
 He served on the board of directors of Home Interiors and Gifts, JPMorgan Chase Dallas Region and the Stewart Information Services Corporation.